 Welcome!
 I am an Associate Professor of International Relations at the London School of Economics and Political Science (LSE).
 My areas of expertise are in international political economy, global environmental politics, and the role of business in international relations.
 My recent books include The Handbook of Global Climate and Environment Policy (edited, 2013) and Business Power and Conflict in International Environmental Politics (2008).

-At LSE, I serve as the Academic Director of the TRIUM Global Executive MBA, an alliance between LSE, NYU Stern School of Business and HEC Paris.
-I am also an associate of the LSE's Grantham Research Institute on Climate Change and the Environment and an associate fellow of Chatham House.
-A short biography is available here.
+At LSE, I serve as the Co-Director of the Dahrendorf Project and the Academic Director of the TRIUM Global Executive MBA, an alliance between LSE, NYU Stern School of Business and HEC Paris.
+I am also an associate of the LSE's Grantham Research Institute on Climate Change and the Environment and an associate fellow of Chatham House, the London-based international affairs think tank.

 Falkner, Robert (2013) 'The Crisis of Environmental Multilateralism: A Liberal Response', in: The Green Book: New Directions for Liberals in Government, edited by Duncan Brack, Paul Burall, Neil Stockley and Mike Tuffrey (London: Biteback Publishing), pp. 347-58. [download]

 Falkner, Robert (ed) (2013) The Handbook of Global Climate and Environment Policy (Wiley-Blackwell). [link]